-Using a VPN connection makes your browsing extremely secure and prevents any third parties from sniffing your online habits.
+Using a VPN connection makes your browsing extremely secure.

 Online privacy and security has become more important with the rise of ubiquitous internet access.
 People now understand that their private browsing data is open to many third parties.
 For example, U.S. internet service providers can scoop in and sell user data without consent -- meaning that users could lose their online privacy as soon as they connect to the internet.